castorini/honkling/README.md

 [Honkling](https://castorini.github.io/honkling/) is a novel web application with an in-browser keyword spotting system implemented with [TensorFlow.js](https://js.tensorflow.org/).

-Honkling can efficienntly identify simple commands (e.g., "stop" and "go") in-browser without network connection.
-It demostrates cross-platform speech recognition capabilities for interactive intelligent agents with its pure JavaScript implementation.
+Honkling can efficiently identify simple commands (e.g., "stop" and "go") in-browser without a network connection.
+It demonstrates cross-platform speech recognition capabilities for interactive intelligent agents with its pure JavaScript implementation.
 For more details, please consult our writeup:
 + Jaejun Lee, Raphael Tang, Jimmy Lin.
 [JavaScript Convolutional Neural Networks for Keyword Spotting in the Browser: An Experimental Analysis.](https://arxiv.org/abs/1810.12859) _arXiv:1810.12859_, October 2018.

-Honkling implements residual convolutional neural network [1] and utilizes [Speech Commands Dataset](https://research.googleblog.com/2017/08/launching-speech-commands-dataset.html) for training.
+Honkling implements a residual convolutional neural network [1] and utilizes [Speech Commands Dataset](https://research.googleblog.com/2017/08/launching-speech-commands-dataset.html) for training.

-Click [here](https://castorini.github.io/honkling/) to have keyword spotting system in your hand!
+Click [here](https://castorini.github.io/honkling/) to have the keyword spotting system in your hand!

 ## Performance Evaluation

-It is possible to evaluate in-browser neural network inferencing performance of your device on [Evaluate Performance](https://castorini.github.io/honkling/view/evaluatePerformance.html) page of Honkling.
+It is possible to evaluate the in-browser neural network inference performance of your device on the [Evaluate Performance](https://castorini.github.io/honkling/view/evaluatePerformance.html) page of Honkling.

-Evaluation is conducted on subset of validation and test set used in training.
+Evaluation is conducted on a subset of the validation and test sets used in training.
-Once evaluation is completed, Evaluation will generate reports on input processing time ([MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)) and inference time.
+Once the evaluation is complete, it will generate reports on input processing time ([MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)) and inference time.

-As part of our research, we explored network sliming [2] technique to analyze trade-offs between accuracy and inference latency.
+As part of our research, we explored the network slimming [2] technique to analyze trade-offs between accuracy and inference latency.
-With honknling, it is possible to evaluate performance on pruned model as well!
+With honkling, it is possible to evaluate the performance on a pruned model as well!

-Following is evaluation result on Macbook Pro (2017) with Firefox
+The following is the evaluation result on Macbook Pro (2017) with Firefox:

 | Model | Amount Pruned (%) | Accuracy (%) | Innput Processing (ms) | Inference (ms) |
 | ------ | ------ | ------ | ------ | ------ |